process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 ### Tests for elements rendering

-all tests should have been introduced during the detection phase.
+All tests should have been introduced during the detection phase.
 Please review there is no missing tests.

 Visual tests introduced when adding the detection support should fail for the BPMN Element after the rendering has changed.
 Please update the reference snapshot image accordingly.